Ilylsh/Pewlett-Hackard-Analysis/README.md

 ### Additional Insights
 - Overview of the company employees status
 <br> We would like to help company understand the real impact on company overall resulted from the retiring employees.
 So we would perform the LEFT JOIN between employees table and title table, using DISTINCT function to get the overall employee number and each employee's latest job title.
-Using the code below:
+Using the query below:
 <br>
 SELECT DISTINCT ON (emp_no) e.emp_no,
 <br>e.first_name,